iongradea/08_filler/README.md

 ![Alt text](./img/VM_map.png?raw=true "Title")

-The player then positions the piece on the map and the VM sends the same information to the next player.
+The player then positions the piece on the map.
+The VM sends the update state of the map and the next to the second player for the next turn.

 ## Strategy
 The strategy used for the design of this player is to occupy the maximum space by reaching the borders of the map.